 Contents such as volumes, images, and networks under /var/lib/docker/ directory are preserved.

-Install below packages to have “apt” get a support of https method.
+Install the below packages to have “apt” get the support of https method.

 sudo apt-get update sudo apt-get install -y apt-transport-https ca-certificates wget software-properties-common